Amid68/Fake-News-Detection/data_analysis/EDA_ISOT/EDA_ISOT.md

 # ISOT Fake News Dataset - Exploratory Data Analysis

+## Introduction

-This notebook focuses on exploratory data analysis of the ISOT Fake News Dataset, which contains real news from Reuters.com and fake news from various unreliable sources.
-My goal is to understand the data characteristics and identify potential biases that might impact model training.
+This notebook documents the exploratory data analysis (EDA) of the ISOT Fake News Dataset, which contains real news from Reuters.com and fake news from various unreliable sources.
+The goal of this analysis is to understand the data characteristics, identify potential biases, and prepare the data for subsequent modeling.
+This exploration is a critical first step in our fake news detection project as it informs preprocessing decisions and helps prevent models from learning spurious patterns.

 ## 1. Setup and Data Loading

+### Library Imports

-First, I'll import the necessary libraries and load our datasets.
+First, I import the necessary libraries for data manipulation, visualization, and text analysis:

 ```python